nimblehq/api-mock-templates/.github/wiki/Docker.md

+In the `api-mock-templates` project, we use `Dockerfile` for deployment and `Docker Compose` for development.

-### Creating an API Mock Server with Prism
+## Creating an API Mock Server with Prism

+To create an API Mock Server, the team is using [Prism](https://github.com/stoplightio/prism) to mock API responses based on the OpenAPI specification file.

+## Development with Docker Compose

-After having the OpenAPI specification for API documentation, developers can set up a mock server with Prism using Docker Compose.
+After having the OpenAPI specification for [[API Documentation]], developers can set up a mock server with Prism using Docker Compose.

 1. Create `docker-compose.dev.yml`